 - Preheat oven to 375.

 - In a glass baking dish, cover the bottom with a layer of coarse sea salt.
-Rinse the carrots and place them still wet into the salt, making sure they do not touch the glass bottom.
-Pour about a cup or so of salt over the carrots, or enough to fully cover them in salt.
+Rinse the carrots and place them wet into the salt, making sure they do not touch the glass.
+Pour about a cup or so of salt over the carrots, or enough to fully cover.

 - Place into the oven for 1 hour and 30 minutes.

-- In the meantime, make the marinade by simply mixing together the broth, liquid smoke and vinegar.
+- In the meantime, make the marinade with the remaining ingredients.
 Set aside.

-- Remove from oven, and cool a bit.
+- Remove from oven, and cool.
 Tap the salt with the back of a spoon to break it up, then remove the carrots.
-Begin to peel off the skin, removing as much as you can!
+Peel off the skin, removing as much as you can!

 - With a mandolin or sharp knife, slice into long thin strips.

 - Place the carrots into a large ziplock bag, then pour the marinade over them.
-Seal, being sure to remove air, then flip the ziplock around a few times to spread out the carrots and ensure they are all in the liquid.
+Seal, remove air, then around a few times to ensure they are all in the liquid.

 - Place the carrots in the refrigerator for at least two days to marinate.

-- Remove from the refrigerator after two days, and bring the carrots to room temperature.
-Serve 🙂 We enjoy ours on a bagel with capers, chive vegan cream cheese, red onions and fresh dill.
+- Serve at room temperature.
+We enjoy ours on a bagel with capers, chive vegan cream cheese, red onions and fresh dill.

 Disclaimer: This page may contain affiliate links, which simply means that I earn a commission if you purchase through those links, but your price remains the same.
 Thank you for supporting Sweet Simple Vegan!